antipole2/VDR2/how_this_scriptworks .md

 This examines the comms ports to locate any N2K one.
 As written, it uses the first one found.

-It then constructs anNMEA2000 object for each PGN and stoes it in the n2Kobjects with the PGN as its attribute - thus making access easy.
+It then constructs an NMEA2000 object for each PGN and stoes it in `n2Kobjects` with the PGN as its attribute - thus making access easy.

 ## Handling NMEA2000 data